evafachria/Transjakarta-Data-Analysis/README.md

 # PT.
 Transjakarta Data Analysis
 ## Introduction
 This repository contains data and analysis related to PT.
 Transjakarta, a public transportation company in Jakarta, Indonesia.
-The analysis aims to optimize fleet performance and the operational aspects of Transjakarta based on the available dataset.
+The analysis aims to optimize Transjakarta fleet performance and the operational aspects of Transjakarta based on the available dataset.
 The data analyst's role is to provide recommendations for improving the quality of service and operational efficiency.

 ## Background
 PT.
 Transjakarta operates various types of public transportation services, including BRT (Bus Rapid Transit), Non BRT, Royal Trans, Mikrotrans, Bus Wisata Terpadu, and Transjabodetabek in the Jakarta area.
-Continuous improvement through monthly evaluations is crucial to monitor and enhance fleet and operational performance, addressing issues like overcrowding, infrastructure quality, elderly-friendly facilities, and women's safety.
+Continuous improvement through monthly evaluations is crucial to monitor and enhance Transjakarta fleet and operational performance, addressing issues like overcrowding, infrastructure quality, elderly-friendly facilities, and women's safety.

 ## Problem Statement
-The key problem is: "How to optimize fleet performance, facilities, and the operational aspects of Transjakarta?"
+The key problem is: "How to optimize Transjakarta fleet performance, facilities, and the operational aspects of Transjakarta?"

 ## Key Questions
 a.
 Passenger Profile: